The hustle of running late to class, the passion students have for a course, and the persistence of earning a degree—it’s all been moved online.

 Other students decided to return to Normal simply because they are stuck in their leases at off-campus apartments.
 For those living on campus, ISU extended contract-cancellation dates when more classes moved online.

 ISU student Mary Kloser signed her lease last fall, thinking everything was going to end up seamless for the fall 2020 semester.
-However, the pandemic took a turn and now Kloser is stuck in a lease at College Place Uptown.
+However, the pandemic took a turn and now Kloser is stuck in a lease.

-However, as more cases rise, Kloser is beginning to think the lease isn’t enough to keep her here.
+However, Kloser is beginning to think the lease isn’t enough to keep her here.

 “If everything closes down here, I personally wouldn’t stay here.
 With the fitness center and dining halls closed, I’d feel so isolated,” said Kloser.
 “I wouldn’t really want to cook in a tiny apartment.
 I’d rather be at home with my family and friends.”

 Kloser and her friends feel limited due to restrictions, and all Kloser really wants to do is to “go shoot hoops” with her college friends.
 Which is made impossible, due to the basketball courts being shut down.

 “If I wasn’t a junior, I would have stayed at home and took classes there.
 There is no reason for me to be paying what I pay to go here to take online classes,” said Kloser.
 “Unfortunately, since I am in my major classes, the community colleges around me don’t offer the classes I need to take in order to graduate on time.”